-Use the Events tab to configure Motion, Sabotage, and DIO settings.
+Use the Events tab to configure Motion, Sabotage, Analytics and DIO settings.

-Note: Other analytics events that are not available in the camera UI can be configured using CCT.
+Note: Other analytics events, that are not available in the camera UI, can be configured using the Camera Configuration Tool (CCT).

 Configuring Motion Detection

 On the Motion Detection page, you can define the green motion detection areas in the camera's field of view.
 Motion detection is ignored in areas not highlighted in green.